DannyHinshaw/paw-array-kba/README.md

 This Paw Extension is released under the [MIT License](LICENSE).
 Feel free to fork, and modify!

-Copyright © 2019 Bryan J Swift
+Copyright © 2021 Danny Hinshaw